stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 ################

-As described :ref:`above <dynamo0.3-psy-arg-intents>`, LFRic kernels read and/or update the data pointed to by the objects such as :ref:`fields <dynamo0.3-field>` or :ref:`operators <dynamo0.3-operator>`.
+As described :ref:`above <dynamo0.3-psy-arg-intents>`, LFRic kernels read and/or update the data pointed to by objects such as :ref:`fields <dynamo0.3-field>` or :ref:`operators <dynamo0.3-operator>`.
-These data are passed to the kernels as :ref:`subroutine arguments
+This data is passed to the kernels as :ref:`subroutine arguments
 <dynamo0.3-kern-subroutine>` and their Fortran intents usually follow the
 logic determined by their :ref:`access modes <dynamo0.3-valid-access>`.

 * ``GH_READ`` indicates ``intent(in)`` as the argument is only ever read from.

-* ``GH_WRITE`` (for discontinuous function spaces) indicates ``intent(out)``
-  as the argument is only written to without being updated.
+* ``GH_WRITE`` (for discontinuous function spaces) indicates that the argument is only written to in a kernel.
+When the argument is defined inside a kernel its intent is ``intent(out)`` and when it is defined outside of a kernel its intent is ``intent(inout)``.

 * ``GH_INC`` and ``GH_READWRITE`` indicate ``intent(inout)`` as the arguments
   are updated (albeit in a different way due to different access to DoFs, see